Sitecore/XM-Cloud-Introduction/README.md

 ## 💻+🌏 Running in Edge Development Mode without Docker

 ### Initialize your repository for Edge Development Mode without Docker
-First initialize your repo using the `.init/ps1` script, you will need to pass in the `-Edge_Token` & `-EdgeNoDocker` parameters to ensure that the repository is correct initialised.
+First initialize your repo using the `.init/ps1` script, you will need to pass in the `-Edge_Token` & `-EdgeNoDocker` parameters to ensure that the repository is correct initialized.

 ```ps1
 .\init.ps1 -InitEnv -LicenseXmlPath "C:\path\to\license.xml" -AdminPassword "DesiredAdminPassword" -Edge_Token "<<YOUR_EDGE_TOKEN>>" -EdgeNoDocker